Panos Cosmatos: Life and career

 Cosmatos was born in Italy to Greek-Italian film-maker George P. Cosmatos (whose credits include Rambo: First Blood Part II and Cobra) and Swedish sculptor Birgitta Ljungberg-Cosmatos.
 The family moved to Victoria, British Columbia, in the early 1980s.

 As a child, Cosmatos frequented a video store named Video Attic.
-During these trips, he would browse the horror and sci-fi sections looking at the covers of films he was not allowed to watch, instead imagining what these films were like.
+During these trips, he would browse the horror and sci-fi sections looking at the covers of films he was not allowed to watch, instead imagining what these films were like based on the images.

-His first break in the film industry was being a second unit video assist operator for his father's film Tombstone.
+His first break in the film industry was being a second-unit video assist operator for his father's film Tombstone.

 He made his first feature film, Beyond the Black Rainbow (2010), by financing it through D.V.D. residuals from Tombstone.

-In 2017, Cosmatos directed the action horror film Mandy, which was produced by Legion M. The film starred Nicolas Cage and Andrea Riseborough.
-It premiered at the 2018 Sundance Film Festival on January 19, and began a limited cinematic release and V.O.D. play on September 14, 2018.
+In 2017, Cosmatos directed the action horror film Mandy, which was produced by Legion M. The film starred Nicolas Cage, Andrea Riseborough and Linus Roache.
+It premiered at the 2018 Sundance Film Festival on January 19, and began a limited cinematic release and VOD play on September 14, 2018.

 He is married to Andrea Cosmatos.

 Themes

-The director admits a dislike for Baby Boomers' New Age spiritual ideals, an issue he addresses in Beyond the Black Rainbow.
-The use of psychedelic drugs for mind-expansion purposes is also explored, although Cosmatos' take on it is "dark and disturbing", a "brand of psychedelia that stands in direct opposition to the flower child, magic mushroom peace trip" wrote a reviewer describing one of the characters who happened to be a Boomer:
+The director admits a dislike for baby boomers' new age spiritual ideals, an issue he addresses in Beyond the Black Rainbow.
+The use of psychedelic drugs for mind-expansion purposes is also explored, although Cosmatos' take on it is "dark and disturbing", a "brand of psychedelia that stands in direct opposition to the flower child, magic mushroom peace trip" wrote a reviewer describing one of the characters who happened to be a boomer: